-- a) The project will consist of two hotel buildings, which is not considered to be a noise-generating use.
-The active outdoor areas of the project consist of an outdoor pool area for customers of the Hampton Inn hotel and an outdoor patio with seating, corn hole, and pickleball for the Element Hotel.
+a) The project is a skilled nursing facility, which is not considered to be a noise-generating use.
+Emergency response calls may be greater at these types of facilities compared to other uses.
+However, siren noise is exempt from the City's Noise Ordinance and would be brief.
+The active outdoor areas of the project consist of courtyard areas for residents.
 Typically with outdoor areas an increase in noise is associated with these areas as people converse outdoors.
-However, the increase in noise would not affect the noise-sensitive receptors as the outdoor areas will be located internal to the site and will be shielded by the proposed buildings.
+However, the increase in noise would not affect the surrounding uses as the courtyard areas will be located internal to the site and will be shielded by the proposed buildings.
 Noise impacts from the development of the site were already considered with the NCRSP EIR, and were found to be less than significant with adherence to the City's operational noise level standards.
-The project will not generate a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of City standards; thus, impacts are less than significant. - b) Surrounding uses may experience short-term increases in groundborne vibration, groundborne noise, and airborne noise levels during construction.
+The project will not generate a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of City standards; thus, impacts are less than significant.

+b) Surrounding uses may experience short-term increases in groundborne vibration, groundborne noise, and airborne noise levels during construction.
 However, these increases would only occur for a short period of time.
 When conducted during daytime hours, construction activities are exempt from Noise Ordinance standards, but the standards do apply to construction occurring during nighttime hours.
 While the noise generated may be a minor nuisance, the City Noise Regulation standards are designed to ensure that impacts are not unduly intrusive.
 Based on this, the impact is less than significant.